 By the time I got back home, the storm was gone and the sky was a lot clearer and the “surrealistic” image in front of me was not there anymore.
 I had gone through the storm and the horizon was clear to me.
 I could see clearly what was in front of my eyes.

-“Isn’t ironic that when “storms” are heading our way or we have to go through it, instead of thinking about the usual beautiful rainbow afterwards, we concentrate on the negative impact of storms that are just passing through?”
+“Isn’t ironic that when “storms” are heading our way or we have to go through them, instead of thinking about the usual beautiful rainbow afterwards, we concentrate on the negative impact of storms that are just passing through?”

 I guess the more storms we encounter, the more we can learn to “enjoy” them.
 We can appreciate what they sometimes bring and we know afterwards, everything will be okay, because it will.